 In this day and age, without an online presence, it is only a matter of time before your new business is OUT of business.
 Your business will need a professional looking, well designed, and responsive website to serve as its digital storefront.
 A website allows you to reach out to more potential clients and grow your business faster and cheaper than any physical office would allow.
 It also gives your company more credibility and value.

 To set up your website you will need to register a domain name, preferably one that is the same as your business name.
-Once you’ve gotten your domain you can then purchase a hosting plan.
+Once you’ve got your domain you can then purchase a hosting plan.